 Where we work

 Our policy has always been to consider the needs of each sponsored child on an individual basis.
-We work closely with our volunteer coordinators at our project sites, who are familiar with each individual circumstance and the needs of every child in their care.
-Sponsorship donations are sent to our projects — orphanages, homes, community centers, and schools — at the beginning of each month in the form of subsidy stipends.
+We work closely with our volunteer coordinators at our project sites in El Salvador, who are familiar with each individual circumstance and the needs of every child in their care.
+Sponsorship donations are sent to our projects — orphanages, homes, community centers and schools — at the beginning of each month in the form of subsidy stipends.
 Our on-site volunteer coordinators use those funds to purchase items for children in our program, to ensure that they have what they need to do their very best and succeed in school.

-You can also help children in Bolivia by donating to one of our special funds.
+You can also help children in El Salvador by donating to one of our special funds.
 Our special funds offer a variety of giving options for sponsors who wish to further their support, as well as for donors who wish to make a difference without making a commitment.
-In the past, thanks to donations to our Hope In Action Fund, we have been able to build classrooms, as well as homes for people living in poverty in Bolivia, greatly changing their lives for the better, and giving them the opportunity to become financially stable.
+In the past, thanks to donations to our Hope In Action Fund and our International Feeding Program, we have been able to further support our projects in El Salvador beyond sponsorship.